 Cadillac Escalade ($83,210)

 The bold, redesigned styling of the Cadillac Escalade is one attractive factor that pulls in admirers, and eventually buyers.
 The bigger attraction, however, is its V8 power.
 This year, the Escalade will now have the new automatic transmission in eight speeds.
+However, we think that the biggest threat for the Escalade will be Ford Bronco 2020.

 The sleek technological devices used for the utilities, entertainment and safety inside the full-size SUV are still premium, as in the previous one.
 Powered by a 6.2-liter V8 engine, the Cadillac Escalade can achieve 420 horsepower and 460 pound-feet of torque.